MarcL/djcruze.co.uk/src/pages/podcasts/2005-12-31-episode-8-best-of-2005-mix.md

     - "Moby – Raining Again (Steve Angello Vocal Mix) – Mute"
     - "Royksopp – What Else Is There?
 (Thin White Duke Mix) – Wall Of Sound"
 ---
 Here it is.
 The one you have been waiting for.
-Episode 8 of the DJ Cruze podcast otherwise known as &#8220;The Best of 2005 Mix&#8221;.
+Episode 8 of the DJ Cruze podcast otherwise known as &"The Best of 2005 Mix".
 I've got together my favourite tunes from 2005 and stuck them in a bite-sized downloadable MP3 for your listening pleasure.
 How good is that?

 It's a bit longer than normal and comes in at 73 minutes and 30 seconds.
 A nice fit for a CD if you want to listen to it in the car.
 Hopefully it won't break my bandwidth limits too much!